arnaud-git/furry-octo-waddle/README.md

 *******************************
 - [FIXED] In Learn when you suppress the word in the first fragment (without any swipe) the app crashes.
 - [FIXED] The fragments are not updated after a modification, we need to come back to the home menu.
-- [1/2 FIXED] The last fragment does not validate the answer in the activity 'Test'.
+- [FIXED] The last fragment does not validate the answer in the activity 'Test'.
+- When you translate a word from the activity translate and click on 'Add it', the list of non-translated words is not instantaneously refreshed.